Lawmakers, hotel operators target human trafficking

 In Georgia alone, 3,600 children are "sold into modern day slavery” every year, Kemp said as he opened the event.
 These children, he said, never got to experience childhood.

 The Georgians for Refuge, Action, Compassion and Education Commission was created to combat human trafficking in Georgia.
-First Lady Marty Kemp and Georgia House Pro-Tempore Jan Jones are co-chairs of the group.
+Marty Kemp and Jones are co-chairs of the group.

 “I think people just didn’t want to talk about it because it’s such an evil and ugly industry,” Marty Kemp said, "but we have to talk about it.”